Domestic land snails: Achatina. Snail at home, what it needs

 3. Achatina can live without you for two weeks.

-4. They breed successfully in captivity.
+4. They reproduce successfully in captivity.

 Important!
 Regardless of the type of substrate, its thickness at the bottom of the container should be at least 4 cm.